 Step One: Gather and Prep your ingredients

 This is the fun part in my opinion.
 I love looking for and buying fresh produce or picking it from the garden.
 There is just something rewarding about having a counter full of fresh ingredients instead all the processed store boxes and cans.
 For this soup I use carrots, potatoes, corn, green beans, peas, onions, celery, bell peppers and beef (whatever is cheapest).
 Don’t worry, even the toughest cuts of meat will turn out tender once the canning process is complete.

 You will want to wash all your vegetables and cut them into the size you prefer for your soup.
 I like everything cut into 1/4″-1/2″ cubes/dices.
 I also leave the skin on the potatoes when I use baby reds.
 If you don’t want all the trouble of washing / peeling / chopping fresh veggies, you can always use freeze dried veggies.
 They have all the same nutrients as garden fresh produce, but don’t require any prep time and work really well in canning!

 In a large stock pot, add a little oil and your meat.
 I used beef stew meat for this soup.
 Brown your meat and add the seasonings that you like.
 I use pepper, garlic and onion powder and a little salt.

 Once the beef is browned you can then add your stock/broth and your vegetables.
-I like to us V8 juice along with some beef stock.
+I used to use V8 juice along with some beef stock.
+But since I found out about tomato powder, I’ve switched.
+I now use water, tomato powder and beef bouillon.
 It works well to give a nice deep flavor.
 Once everything is added and you have seasoned to your taste, let it simmer until the vegetables just start to get tender.
 You don’t want to cook it too long in the pot because it will all cook more during the canning process and you don’t want everything to become mush.
 I let it simmer about 20-30 minutes.

 Step Three: Fill Jars and Pressure Cook